TheGoodlike13/sahyun_bot/README.md

 If the request was not exact, ADMIN rank can then call !pick to make it exact.
 Only the picked value will be considered played in that case.

+#### !top NICK

+Move the latest request by user with given nick to the top of the queue.

 ## Notes on development & running

 The purpose of this bot is to manage the playlist of user requests while Sahyun is streaming.